Harpswell, Maine: History

 In 1867, what was at the time the largest tide mill in Maine began operation, with water at high tide dammed at Basin Cove to power a grist mill as water was released during ebb tides.
 The mill operated until 1885, with the capacity to mill 50,000 bushels of grain annually.
 As many as 15 tide mills were built in Harpswell.

 Arctic explorer Robert Peary purchased Sawungun Island off Harpswell Neck in 1881, and renamed it Eagle Island as his permanent home.
 The island is open to the public as the Eagle Island State Historic Site.

 Also in 1881, the Casco Bay Steamboat Co. initiated Harpswell Line ferry service from Portland to Harpswell, including stops at Bailey and Orr's islands.
 In 1907, separate ferry lines were merged to create the Casco Bay and Harpswell Steamboat Co., a predecessor company to Casco Bay Lines.

 In 1891, the Maine Legislature approved Harpswell's annexation of Ragged Island from Phippsburg.

 After decades of interest on the part of Bailey Island residents, the Maine Legislature approved funding for a bridge to Orr's Island, with construction taking place in 1927 and 1928 under Llewelyn N. Edwards, bridge engineer for the Maine State Highway Commission.
 The Bailey Island Bridge today is a National Historic Civil Engineering Landmark.

 In June 1941, an excursion boat embarked from Harpswell for Monhegan Island with 34 people aboard.
 Don was lost at sea with no survivors, and no conclusive evidence of what mishap it encountered.
 Given the large numbers aboard the 44-foot cabin cruiser, an investigation cited capsize in heavy swells as one possibility.

 The U.S. Navy chose Harpswell for a jet fuel depot on the western shore to supply nearby Naval Air Station Brunswick via pipeline, with construction starting in 1953 for what would eventually become a 14-tank facility on 120 acres.
 In 2001, the federal government transferred the property to the town, which removed tanks and other infrastructure to create a public park.

+The only fatal shark attack in Maine history occurred off of Bailey Island on July 27, 2020.

 A pair of January 2024 storms damaged more than half the docks and piers in Harpswell, with some completely destroyed.